nileshgadgi/nileshgadgi/README.md

 A DevOps/Cloud Engineer passionate about Cloud and Operations :bar_chart:.
 I like automating, building scalable pipelines, improving and optimizing systems.
 I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

-- 🌱 I’m currently working as a DevOps Engineer
+- 🌱 I’m currently working as a DevOps Engineer and a Freelancer 💻
 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Big Data, Cloud, Automation and Servers**
-- 💬 Talk to me about games 🎮, Memes, Movies 🎥, Genshin Impact
+- 💬 Talk to me about games 🎮, Memes, Computers 🖱️, Genshin Impact

 <hr>
 <p align="center">